 “How should I pray?” one will ask.
 “I’ve forgotten, settling for a few words from a devotional or a fix from my favorite radio preacher.”
 Others have said to me: “I can’t wait to meet with my Christian mentor in the morning.”
 No, “I can’t wait to meet with Christ!”
 Often, I have had people ask me, “Would you mentor me, Jill?”
 I usually answer, “No, Jesus will mentor you, but I will meet with you a few times to show you how to let Him do that.
 And once in a while, we can meet to share the lessons He is teaching us both.”
 We must not become holy substitutes for the Holy Spirit!
 Or people will lean on us instead of on Him!

 I am aware that I may well be working myself out of a job.
 In fact, I present messages about how to go deeper with God, how to read the Bible, and how to hear His voice.
 Please, God, let my efforts to encourage people to connect with the dynamic of the Spirit never become a holy substitute for the real thing.

-    So, walk into the throne room early in the morning, all by yourself, and just talk!
+So this coming year, walk into the throne room early in the morning, all by yourself, and just talk!
 Learn to listen, too…to discern the still small voice of God above the cacophony of noise around you.
-Don’t just watch other do it – you do it!
+Don’t just watch others do it – you do it!